rossta/rossta.github.com/source/blog/2020-01-14-three-ways-webpack-surprises-rails-developers.html.md

 This approach is typical with old-school bundlers like the Rails asset pipeline because they concatenate JavaScript dependencies in the global scope.
 This, despite the general notion that [global variables are bad](https://stackoverflow.com/questions/2613310/ive-heard-global-variables-are-bad-what-alternative-solution-should-i-use).
 Notably, the Rails asset pipeline came into existence before the rise of Node.js and, subsequently, formal JavaScript modules, and it never adapted.
 Many prefer this way of doing things.
 I still lean on global variables now and then.

-Things work differently in Webpack.
+Things work differently in webpack.
 It does not expose its bundled modules to the global scope by default.
 To reference code in another module, it expects explicit imports that reference that module's explicit exports.
 The scope in which modules are evaluated is local, not global, i.e., the contents of each file are wrapped in a function.

 Things are trickier if we expect to access bundled JavaScript from HTML, like `MyApp.fetchPosts()` above.
-Options include manually attaching variables to the global scope, e.g. `window.$ = require('jquery')` or modify the Webpack configuration to "expose" variables globally, as is demonstrated in this [StackOverflow post](https://stackoverflow.com/questions/58580996/unable-to-access-jquery-from-my-views-on-ror/58751163#58751163) (and many others).
+Options include manually attaching variables to the global scope, e.g. `window.$ = require('jquery')` or modify the webpack configuration to "expose" variables globally, as is demonstrated in this [StackOverflow post](https://stackoverflow.com/questions/58580996/unable-to-access-jquery-from-my-views-on-ror/58751163#58751163) (and many others).

 This serves as an illustration of how a legacy practice would be swimming upstream in a Webpacker-enabled app: it takes effort.